Wordpress Poster User Guide

 With the help of tags pool and number randomization, you can set to add a random number of random tags to your posts.
 This can be useful for content promotion and optimization.

 In the Automation section, you set your posting campaign timing: how often your posting campaign should make posts.
-Advanced automation settings allow implementing a more flexible schedule for your posting campaign.
+Advanced automation settings allow the implementation of a more flexible schedule for your posting campaign.

 Advanced settings are optional.